 Now, people are becoming increasingly aware of the skin’s microbiome and the importance of protecting good skin flora.
 We now know that products that protect the skin’s microbiome and acid mantle are important!

-.
+Lume is a natural, skin-safe deodorant that protects your skin and your good bacteria.
+And most importantly—it actually works.
 Lume controls odor for up to 72 hours by preventing bacteria from digesting your sweat and farting out odors.
-Lume is safe to use anywhere on your external body, so you know that your good bacteria can thrive while you stay odor-free everywhere
+Lume is safe to use anywhere on your external body, so you know that your good bacteria can thrive while you stay odor-free everywhere.

-For a product that genuinely helps you manage your microbiome and your body odor, check out Lume
+For products that genuinely help you manage your microbiome and your body odor, check out Lume today.